mainwp/mainwp.dev/guides/templates/getting-started-template.md

 <strong>Next step (if building an Integration):</strong> Step 3b of 4
 </div>

-If you're building an integration with a third-party service, follow these steps:
+If you're building an integration with a third-party service follow these steps:

 1. Start with the MainWP Development Extension template
 2. Customize the plugin information